Types of Living Shorelines

 Living Shoreline – Slope, Plants & Oysters

-Living Shorelines contain natural features including predominantly plants.
-At a site with low-moderate wave energy and a gradual slope, native plants can be used successfully to stabilize the shoreline with their roots while providing habitat for fish and wildlife.
-The plants take up nutrients and deliver leaf litter to the adjacent waterway.
-Certain plants are suitable within (aquatic), close to, or away from the saltwater found along coasts (refer to the lists of suggested plants by state region).
+At a site with low to moderate wave energy and a gradual slope, native plants can stabilize the shoreline with their roots.
+They also provide habitat for fish and wildlife, and help cycle nutrients through the system.
+Different plant species are suitable for three different zones along the coast based on elevation.
 Oyster reef at the base of the planted slope provides a wave break, water filtration, and habitat for aquatic species.

 - Plants only (saltmarsh, mangroves)